 •If you check the option to ‘Use’ a desuperheating agent...

-A desuperheating agent will be added to the mixture of recompressed vapor and heating agent before it enters the first effect in order to improve heat transfer in the first effect.
+A cooling agent will be used to represent a desuperheating agent added to the mixture of recompressed vapor and heating agent in order to bring the mixture to saturation and, thus, improve heat transfer in the first effect.
 If the flow of the heating agent is not zero, the outlet temperature of the desuperheating agent must be the same as that of the heating agent (since both agents exit from the same outlet).

 •If you do not check the option to ‘Use’ a desuperheating agent...